A Complete Guide to Income Lifetime Mortgages

-Your estate also needs to have a minimum value of £100,000, and the youngest homeowner should be over 55 years to qualify.
+Your estate also needs to have a minimum value of £100,000, and the youngest homeowner must be over 55 years to qualify.

-Here is an indication of how this plan can work across the three different income plans that Legal & General offer their consumers.
+Here’s an indication of how this plan can work across the 3 different income plans that Legal & General offer their consumers.

 Let’s say, Liza Gödel is 60 years of age, her estate has a market value of £500,000, and she opts to take out a 20-year income term and chooses to take out the maximum initial loan.